Frequently asked questions

 SGL is registered with HMRC as a charity and can receive gift aid donations, which effectively adds 25% to the amounts donated.

-SGL plans to arrange a community share issue as part of the match funding for our part of the redevelopment work, and we have a growing and successful “Friends of Grange Lido” scheme with currently close to 300 members.
+SGL plans to arrange a community share issue as part of the match funding for our part of the redevelopment work, and we have a growing and successful “Friends of Grange Lido” scheme with over 300 members.